heriantolim/PeakFit/README.md

 # PeakFit
-**PeakFit** provides a tool to fit a spectral curve with a linear combination of symmetric peak functions such as Gaussian or Lorentzian.
-The background component of the spectrum can be optionally taken into account by specifying the related parameters.
+**PeakFit** provides a tool to fit spectral data with a linear combination of symmetric peak functions such as Gaussian or Lorentzian.
+The background component of the spectra can be optionally taken into account by specifying the related parameter.
 In which case, the algorithm will attempt to fit the background with a polynomial function of the given order.

 The fit model is given by: